Researchers Find Biological Linkage Between Lean Meat and Colorectal Cancer | ExBulletin

 Future studies may help physicians identify which patients have a genetic predisposition to accumulate alkylation damage and advise them to limit lean meat intake.

-Identifying patients who are already beginning to show signs of mutation can help identify those who are at high risk of developing cancer or detect the disease earlier.
+Identifying patients who are already beginning to show signs of mutation can help identify patients who are at high risk of developing cancer or at an earlier risk of developing the disease.

 Also, the amount of alkylation damage appears to be a biomarker of patient survival and could be used to inform patients of prognosis.